 Get an alert when the product is in stock:

 The Wild Apple Tree seedlings for sale will produce an edible apple, typically 2″- 3″ in diameter.
 These trees will all produce apples.
 However, there will be variations as these are not grafted trees.
-These wild apple trees will resemble the ones growing around old farmsteads, in fence rows and overgrown fields often seen here in the North East.
+These wild apple trees will resemble the ones growing around old farmsteads, in fence rows, and overgrown fields often seen here in the North East.
 Trees will reach a height of 20’+ and grow very well in most soil types or conditions.
 These apple trees are not conservation-grade seedlings apple trees.
-Therefore these will be pruned back to 2-3′, have an extensive root system with 3/8″ diameter+.
+Therefore these will be pruned back to 2-3′, and have an extensive root system with a 3/8″ diameter+.
 Wild Apple trees are an inexpensive tool for some enhanced bedding areas, feathered field edges, or any habitat improvements.
 Hardiness Zones 4 – 8

 Apple trees came into Massachusetts in 1635.
 Therefore, they have been reproducing for a very long time.
 Wild apple trees have created an incredible food source for the white-tailed deer in the northeast.
 The wild apple trees for sale are descendants of those trees.
 These trees have made some of the best habitat improvements of all time.
 They are growing wild from Pennsylvania up through into the New England states.
 Wild apple trees can be found growing in all kinds of soils, from heavy clay mountain soils to fertile bottomland soils.